flokoe/bash-hackers-wiki/docs/syntax/expansion/brace.md

 strings are used to generate **all possible combinations** with the optional surrounding prefixes and suffixes.

-Usually it\'s used to generate mass-arguments for a command, that follow a specific naming-scheme.
+Usually it's used to generate mass-arguments for a command, that follow a specific naming-scheme.

-:!: It is the very first step in expansion-handling, it\'s important to understand that.
+:!: It is the very first step in expansion-handling, it's important to understand that.
 When you use

     echo {a,b}$PATH